girobusan/latid/README.md

 - Custom (per site) default metadata for new files

-## How to get
+## How to start

-You have better to download latest release, or:
+You have better to download latest release and unsip it, or:

     git clone git@github.com:girobusan/latid.git
     cd latid